ajhenry/stack/README.md

 ### What about bash scripts?

-Bash scripts can also do all this work with some cavets, like leaving the developer to clone the repo, maybe even the submodules.
+Bash scripts can also do all this work with some cavets, like leaving the developer to clone the repo, maybe even the submodules too.
 Then you will need to write the bash script for Windows too.

 In fact, I still recommend having bash scripts that bootstrap a lot of the work in the repo.
 That way they can just be called by stack.

-## What it is

-Clone, download dependencies, setup environments, and more all in one command.

-Define bootstrap steps for your project to make setup as simple as possible.

 ## How it works